 You’ll then be able to slow down this rhythm, and, in turn, slow down your brainwaves to prepare your brain—and body—for sleep.

-- Begin gently tapping your fingers on the tops of your legs or on your chest, whichever is most comfortable for you.
+2. Begin by very gently tapping your hands on top of your thighs or on your chest, whichever is most comfortable for you.

 RIGHT – LEFT – RIGHT – LEFT

 You should aim to do this at a rate of about four taps per second.

 Think of the ticking stopwatch at the beginning of the TV show "60 Minutes"...that's about the pace you want.

 During this process, attempt to let go of your thoughts and focus solely on the gentle tapping.
 If a thought comes into your mind, it's okay.
 Acknowledge it, and then bring your focus back to all the sensations your feeling connected to your tapping.

 3. Continue this rhythm for a few minutes (3 to 5), allowing yourself to focus on the tapping and it's rhythm.
 You can keep going if that's making you feel a little drowsy.